ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/wednesday/Data_in_R/data_in_R.md

 ![](data_in_R_files/figure-html/plot_is_labels-1.png)<!-- -->

-Ok, what about plotting multiple data objects on the same plot (multiple lines), in that case we can specifically set the y axis in geom_line and color, then call geom_lines twice (or more times).
+Ok, what about plotting multiple data objects on the same plot (multiple lines)?
+We can specifically set the y axis in geom_line and color, then call geom_lines a second time (or more times).

 ```{.r .colsel}